dietercastel/SAE/README.md

 ## UpdateCSP
 The SAE library includes a feature to help you build a CSP incrementally.
 You can start with no CSP file, one generated by [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express) or your own manual configuration.
 This feature is tested with both Firefox and Chrome.
 Because the csp-reports generated by Chrome contain slightly more information I got the most restrictive (best) results while using Chrome.
-To use this feature the following steps should be undertaken.
-Pay close attention to the warnings!
+To use this feature the following steps should be undertaken, pay close attention to the warnings!

 1. Ensure that you are in a development or testing environment.
 It's not advised to use this while your website is live because this can lead to accidentally whitelisting an actual attack.
 2. In a shell on your development/testing machine run